zothsu/emilieYoung/README.md

     4. Open your website in a browser to ensure the changes are live.
         If caching issues occur, clear the cache from Hostinger’s control panel.

+## Contributing

+If you would like to contribute, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.